 - Created this web page and related social media to inform and engage our community.

-- Initiated a Solar for All campaign to support access to community solar for income-eligible households.
+- Completed a Solar for All campaign to support access to community solar for income-eligible households.

-- Completed several actions that will qualify for Clean Energy Communities, a separate NYS program, including adoption of the Unified Solar Permit to streamline permitting for installation of solar and fulfillment of a Community Solar Campaign.
+- Completed several actions to qualify for Clean Energy Communities, a separate NYS program, including our LED street lights, adoption of the Unified Solar Permit to streamline permitting for installation of solar and fulfillment of a Community Solar Campaign.

 How can residents and businesses participate in our efforts to reduce greenhouse gas emissions and build community resiliency?